canidlogic/libdhscan/README.md

 The projected X and Y coordinates must be integers, though they can be signed and have any value.
 The X and Y coordinates must be in the proper coordinate space of the output image.
 This means that Delilah Scanline Renderer is actually a 2D renderer, although it can also be used for 3D rendering if the client handles projecting vertex coordinates into 2D space and clipping.

 The Z coordinate is a floating-point value that is used to determine visibility when triangles overlap.
 For 2D rendering applications with no significant overlap, the accessor function for the Z coordinate can just return a constant value.
+The Delilah Scanline Renderer maintains a Z buffer for each scanline, which the client can read after rendering if the client desires to capture Z buffer information.

 ### 1.1 Flat shading